|Guide||♦||1 Triplog||Active Topic|

 Rim to Rim on Deadman Creek

-Deadman Creek drains much of the central western Mazatzal Wilderness.
+Deadman Creek drains much of the central-western Mazatzal Wilderness.
 Its forks stretch from Bear Spring to Maverick Basin and cut deep valleys that make the rough, hilly terrain even harder to traverse.
 This trail is one of the few routes to cross Deadman Creek, connecting Mountain Spring to Club Cabin, and can be combined with other trails to make some lengthy backpacking loops through a remote area.

-Trail drops down the other side of the saddle a short bit before swinging westward, working parallel to the creek and using some switchbacks on steeper downhill sections.
+The trail drops down the other side of the saddle a short bit before swinging westward, working parallel to the creek, and using some switchbacks on steeper downhill sections.
 Before heading into the creek valley proper, Deadman Trail first aims for a low part on the northern rim, losing over five hundred feet along the way.
 There is another fence to hop over at the low part and some tricky route-finding - continue west further than you think you should to stay on track.

-At 1.9 miles the trail finally bends south and gets serious about descending into the creek valley.
+At 1.9-miles, the trail finally bends south and gets serious about descending into the creek valley.
 It isn't steep enough to warrant switchbacks, instead merely carving a reasonable slope into the side of a drainage much of the way.
 In fact, there are some sections that may even appear to be fairly level.
-The drainage opens up and the trail wanders onto a flat between two rocky washes, dropping into the western one right before Deadman Creek.
+The drainage opens up, and the trail wanders onto a flat between two rocky washes, dropping into the western one right before Deadman Creek.
 A few cairns lead over to the creek at 3.1 miles.

 Deadman Creek at the trail crossing appears to be dependable.
 Mountain Spring, and Club Spring, near opposite trailheads are very dependable.

-Club Cabin and Mountain Spring are well-known and built-up campsites (relative to the Mazatzals) with good water.
+Club Cabin and Mountain Spring are well-known and built-up campsites (relative to the Mazatzals) with adequate water.
 One could camp along Deadman Creek near the corral, though there was no sign of a fire ring or flat for convenience.